kimtonyhyun/aux_analysis/README.md

 - [kimtonyhyun/analysis](https://github.com/kimtonyhyun/analysis)
 - [kimtonyhyun/aux_analysis](https://github.com/kimtonyhyun/aux_analysis)

-(Historically, `aux_analysis` consisted of less-polished scripts that were excluded from `analysis`, which was more rigorously maintained.)
+(Historically, `aux_analysis` consisted of less-polished scripts that were excluded from `analysis`, which was maintained to a more rigorous standard.)

 Use the navigation bar on the left to proceed.